lanagarmire/DeepProg/README.md

 pip install -e . -r requirements_all.txt
 ```

+### Installation with docker
+We have created a docker image (`opoirion/deepprog_docker:v1`) with all the dependencies already installed.
+For the docker (and singularity) instruction, please refer to the docker [tutorial](https://deepprog-garmires-lab.readthedocs.io/en/latest/usage_with_docker.html) (see above).

 ### Support for CNTK / tensorflow
 * We originally used Keras with theano as backend plateform.
-However, [Tensorflow](https://www.tensorflow.org/) or [CNTK](https://docs.microsoft.com/en-us/cognitive-toolkit/) are more recent DL framework that can be faster or more stable than theano.
+However, [Tensorflow](https://www.tensorflow.org/) (currently used as default) or [CNTK](https://docs.microsoft.com/en-us/cognitive-toolkit/) are more recent DL framework that can be faster or more stable than theano.
 Because keras supports these 3 backends, it is possible to use them as alternative to theano.
 To change backend, please configure the `$HOME/.keras/keras.json` file.
 (See official instruction [here](https://keras.io/backend/)).

 The default configuration file looks like this: